hollma/lmd-dl/docs/DOCUMENTATION.md

 ## lmd-dl

-`lmd-dl` is a free and open source download manager for subscribers of Le Monde Diplomatique.
+`lmd-dl` is a free and open source download manager for subscribers of the German edition of Le Monde Diplomatique.